vectara/vectara-docs/www/docs/learn/authentication/oauth.md

 password).
 A successful authentication returns a [JWT token](https://jwt.io/), which you can then pass into subsequent requests as an authenticated application.

+## :star2: Ready to Dive In?
+Check Out Our API Playground! :star2:

-If you already have familiarity about how JWT tokens work, check out the [our API Playground](/docs/rest-api) and explore Vectara's capabilities.
+If already have familiarity about how JWT tokens work and you're ready to dive into our APIs, make your way to our [**API Playground**](/docs/rest-api/vectara-rest-api)!
+This interactive environment allows you to experiment with <Config v="names.product"/>'s REST APIs directly from your browser!
+Tailored for developers, the API Playground offers a hands-on experience to understand and demonstrate our capabilities.

 :::caution